-Savigne Blue: Winter is not a harvest time for most crops, except the winter grapes found only in Vendaeros.
-Delicious wines are made from these chilled grapes but the most famous is known Savigne Blue, an ice grape wine that delights the senses and teases the mind.
+Savigne Blue Grapes: Winter is not a harvest time for most crops, except the winter grapes found only in Vendaeros.
+Delicious wines are made from these chilled grapes but the most famous is known as Savigne Blue, an ice grape wine that delights the senses and teases the mind.
 It is a welcome gift when nobility from Vendaeros brings Savigne Blue to nobles in other cultures.

 Kenoche: This is an apple pastry made from the famed apples of the Derdagne Forest and is counted as one of the most desired desserts in the world.

 Highland Cow: Named for being raised high in the clouds, these cattle produce milk and are sometimes used to make delicious steaks.

 Highland Fowl: These animals are delicious to eat but mainly used for their eggs.